ecmwf/metview-docs/docs/confluence/tutorials/flexpart/forward/index.rst

 .. note::

-  The actual species to release are defined as an integer number (for details about using the species see `here <https://software.ecmwf.int/wiki/display/METV/FLEXPART+species>`_).
+  The actual species to release are defined as an integer number (for details about using the species see `here <https://confluence.ecmwf.int/display/METV/FLEXPART+species>`_).
   With the default species settings number 8 stands for SO2.

-If we run this macro (or alternatively right-click execute the `FLEXPART Run <https://software.ecmwf.int/wiki/display/METV/FLEXPART+Run>`_ icon) the results (after a minute or so) will be available in folder 'result_fwd'.
+If we run this macro (or alternatively right-click execute the :ref:`FLEXPART Run <flexpart_run_icon>` icon) the results (after a minute or so) will be available in folder 'result_fwd'.
 The computations actually took place in a temporary folder then Metview copied the results to the output folder.
 If we open folder 'result_fwd' we will see three files: